TerminalAddict/loudas.com-website/_posts/2020-09-21-Springtime-arrives-in-2020.md

 Then up the Hakarimatas (the Huks).
 {% include thumbnail.html img="me_teresa_huks.jpg" %}
-OMG! 😮🤣😝
+OMG! the huks 🤮😮🤣😝

 Then up Pirongia.
 {% include thumbnail.html img="me_teresa_pirongia.jpg" %}

-Plenty of fishing.
+I've done plenty of fishing.
 {% include thumbnail.html img="2020-kahawai.jpg" %}

 and of course .....
-Lots of coffee drunk in the mild Winter weather though !
+Lots of coffee drinking in the mild Winter weather !
 {% include thumbnail.html img="me_at_the_mount.jpg" %}

 Teresa and I took Lexi up Pukemokemoke last weekend.